Reading up on CBD terminology can be extremely confusing, especially when some of the existing research studies are incomplete or inconclusive.

 Cannabidiol is the full name for CBD.
-CBD is a phytocannabinoid, of which there are over 100 in the cannabis and hemp plants.
-It is the most abundant cannabinoid in hemp specifically, and has been suggested to have a wide variety of therapeutic uses as a health supplement.
+CBD is a phytocannabinoid, of which there are over 100 in the cannabis and hemp plants that we know of.

 Cannabinoid receptors are found in the human body and represent the way in which cannabinoids interact with the human body via the endocannabinoid system.